frame-lang/frame-lang.github.io/_posts/2021_03/2021-03-15-getting_started_with_frame.md

 categories: language-basics
 ---

+## Quick Start

+Framing software is a dramatically different way to think about designing software systems.
+However!
+After you master thinking contextually, I believe you won't ever want to work any other way.

+To get going, a good place to start is with my [Getting Started With Frame](https://www.youtube.com/watch?v=MfOIQfuPw30) video.
+It gives a good overview of all the basics of how Frame restructures code to make software system design more intuitive, logical, powerful and fun to code.

+After that, continue reading below for other helpful tips and insights on your exciting journey with Frame.

 ## What You Need to Know

 Documents created using Frame and the Framepiler are called _specs_ for *specifications*.
 This is because Frame is not (currently) a complete programming language - it's focus is on creating structure and crafting how a system should respond to events, not data manipulation.
 To that end, Frame enables developers to generate a *Spec* base class (currently for 6 languages - more to come) that has all of the state machine logic but not all of the final action implementation code needed for a functional system.